 Storing horseradish

-Horseradish is grown mainly for its long tap root, used to make the popular horseradish sauce, the leaves are also edible.
+Horseradish plant is grown mainly for its long tap root, used to make the popular horseradish sauce, the leaves are also edible.
 They have a peppery taste, similar to rocket.
 The younger leaves are milder and can be used in salads, salad dressings and pesto.
 The older leaves can be steamed, sauteed or stir fried or added to soups.

 Edible flowers